yzx1999/MBNN-att-for-Predicting-Molecular-Properties/README.md

 <img src="TOC.jpg" width="600" height="360">

 ## Introduction
 This project includes a series of explicit function-type molecular structure descriptors, as well as corresponding neural networks for modeling molecular properties.
 The molecular structure descriptors include: MBTR, ACSF, SOAP, and PTSD.
 It also provides an example of MBNN-att for both extensive and intensive properties: ``` U0 ``` and ``` HOMO ```.
-The folder contains the corresponding LASP programs for training, specifically lasp-Exten and lasp-Inten.
+The folder contains the corresponding LASP programs for training, specifically ``` lasp-Exten``` and ```lasp-Inten```.

 For the global descriptor MBTR, each structure generates a corresponding structural descriptor, which is then processed using a single feed-forward neural network (NN).